mengweiren/segmentation-renormalized-harmonization/README.md

 ## Training
 Use the script below to start training a translation model, where the naming convention of parameters follows the original CycleGAN implementation.
 See 'configs/' for parameters definition.

-Of note, "--joint_seg | --spade | --sem_dropout" are used to specify different models:
+Of note, "--joint_seg | --srenorm | --sem_dropout" are used to specify different models:
 - If none of them is specified, [CycleGAN](https://arxiv.org/abs/1703.10593) is used;
 - Specify --joint_seg to use [S-CycleGAN](https://openaccess.thecvf.com/content_cvpr_2018/papers/Zhang_Translating_and_Segmenting_CVPR_2018_paper.pdf)  (2D version) ;
 - Specify --joint_seg and --sem_dropout to use [SemGAN](https://arxiv.org/abs/1807.04409);
-- Specify --joint_seg and --spade to use proposed model.
+- Specify --joint_seg and --srenorm to use proposed model.
 ```shell script
 python mains/train.py --name 'seg_renorm_cyclegan'\
       --model 'cycle_gan_2d'\